Brad Officer, Short Sale Realtor in Jacksonville FL

 - Understand loan modifications: Loan modification has been a complete disaster for years!
 Many of our short sale clients attempted a modification first, but were denied due to the mortgage being too high compared with the current value of the home, having too little income, having too much income, etc. It's a very frustrating process which usually leaves the home owners months behind on a mortgage and still owing much more than the home is worth.
 Interesting point on Loan Modifications: I get calls routinely from clients who have received a loan modification with a higher payment and a higher balance......That's not a good deal!

 - Short Sale: If you need to move and the home is worth less than you owe: Short Sale!
-You will need a very good short sale specialist REALTOR who has specialized knowledge and processes needed to complete short sales.
+You will need a very good short sale specialist REALTOR in Jacksonville who has specialized knowledge and processes needed to complete short sales.
 (We also highly recommend you have legal counsel, we work with several local short sale attorneys in Jacksonville and Ponte Vedra that will provide you short sale services, but you can use any attorney that you please).

 - Deed in Lieu of Foreclosure: This is your last, best bet before a Foreclosure.
 Most often your bank will require you to attempt a Short Sale for some period of time before they will entertain a Deed in Lieu.
 Good luck getting a deed in lieu completed.....there seems to be more red tape in this than short selling and loan modification.